Course Catalog 2024-2025

 GOV 273 Marxism (4 Credits)

 What is the origin and political meaning of capitalism, and might there be a better way to organize our common world?
 These are the broad questions of Marxism, which continue to press upon us today.
-This lecture course is a general introduction to the writings of Karl Marx, the diverse school of thought which goes by his name, and a few friendly critics along the lines of race and gender.
+This lecture course is a general introduction to the writings of Karl Marx, the diverse school of thought which goes by his name and a few friendly critics along the lines of race and gender.
 Although this course examines texts on history and political economy, this course treats Marx as a political thinker and Marxism as a school of political thought.
 Designation: Theory.
 Prerequisite: GOV 100.
-(E) {S}
+Enrollment limited to 40. {S}

 Fall, Spring, Variable